ynikitenko/yarsync/docs/source/yarsync.1.md

     In this way, \"~/work/tex\" and contained git repositories will be excluded from \"~/work\" synchronization.
 Lines starting with \'**#**\' are ignored, as well as empty lines.
-To complicate things, one can include a subdirectory of \"tex\" into \"work\" with an include filter \'**+**\'.
+To complicate things, one could include a subdirectory of \"tex\" into \"work\" with an include filter \'**+**\'.
 For complete details, see FILTER RULES section of **rsync**(1).